PhilRW/blog/content/post/2019-04-16-the-great-ftth-saga.md

 Then I would fail whatever internal criteria Comcast had for running fiber to my home.
 The last time they said something about my house being too far from the nearest servicable node.

 But in the interim something changed.
-I believe it was due to the fact that Comcast upgraded my area to N+0. topology That basically means they get rid of all the amps in the area and put nodes out as far as possible (where the amps used to be).
+I believe it was due to the fact that Comcast upgraded my area to N+0 topology.
+That basically means they get rid of all the amps in the area and put nodes out as far as possible (where the amps used to be).
 To do this, they needed to run fiber to the existing amps and replace them with nodes.
 After that happened — this time around I was approved.

 I decided to communicate with them through Reddit.
 Their customer service team is generally pretty responsive on that platform.
 They started the process as usual and over the course of many weeks, little bits of information trickled in.
 Here's a timeline: